 and board.
 Expect meaningful progress each year, with the aim of parity within 15 years.
 Paradigm for Parity has metrics and a survey

 to measure and monitor representation progress.
-Share statistics with other CEOs and consider publishing results over time.
+Share statistics with other leaders and consider publishing results over time.

 Give women and men flexibility of where and how they work, whenever practical.
 Acknowledge the needs and expectations of